High Altitude Exposure Among People With Cardiovascular Conditions

 - Hemorrhagic stroke: Arterial blood pressure elevation at high altitude increases the risk of rupture of cerebral aneurysms and arterial venous malformations, as well as carrying a theoretical risk of hypertension-related cerebral hemorrhage.
 However, there are no data on the incidence of intracranial hemorrhage at high altitude.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Pulmonary Hypertension, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Pulmonary Hypertension, Hypertension

 Keywords: Acclimatization, Altitude, Anemia, Angiotensin Receptor Antagonists, Antihypertensive Agents, Arrhythmias, Cardiac, Atherosclerosis, Blood Pressure, Brain Ischemia, Cerebral Hemorrhage, Comorbidity, Coronary Artery Disease, Erythrocyte Volume, Exercise Tolerance, Heart Defects, Congenital, Heart Failure, Heart Rate, Hematocrit, Hemoglobins, Homeostasis, Hypertension, Hypertension, Pulmonary, Hypoxia, Brain, Intracranial Aneurysm, Intracranial Hemorrhages, Pulmonary Disease, Chronic Obstructive, Renal Insufficiency, Chronic, Secondary Prevention, Stroke, Thrombophilia, Vascular Resistance, Vasoconstriction, Vasodilator Agents